 According to Raccoon Gang, “today’s assessment is not just about how much learners know but it is more about how well they know”.
 This truly resonates with our idea of assessing and measuring learners’ level of understanding in a meaningful way.
 Easygenerator offers eleven specific types of assessments that instructors or trainers could use as part of their e-learning and blended learning courses.

 We have created a short course to help you truly understand the purpose of each assessment type.
 This course goes into detail about when and what you should and should not include in your e-learning assessments.
 In this blog post, we give you a short overview of the various assessment types.
+But first here’s a short video to highlight the interactive quiz questions available.

 Types of assessment available in Easygenerator: